icedoom888/Bachelor-Thesis-ErMagno/README.md

-# Project Template - Prova Finale (Ingegneria del Software)
+# Project Template - Prova Finale (Ingegneria del Software modified)

 ## Project Setup
 In order to set up your project, follow these steps